Create new story

 Choose a component

 There are several different components, located in the right panel, that you can add to your story to display your media and text.
-Choose a component and drag it into the After locating the media that you want to include, drag it from the panel into a component.
+Choose a component and drag it into the space below the cover slide.
+After locating the media that you want to include, drag it from the panel into a component.
 The components in the main view of the story can also be reordered by clicking on the arrows that appear when you hover over components.

 This component allows you to add a series of immersive content to your story.
 After you drag and drop the component from the right panel, the Immersive Media editor will open, where you can choose your zoom levels, add the text of your narrative, and audio captions.
 To add more slides, click the plus symbol on the left side.
 When you hover over a tile, you will see up and down arrows at the left side.
 Click these arrows and you will change the order of your slide.
 You can duplicate a slide by hovering over your slide in the left panel and clicking the three dots in the top right corner.
 Click the three dots and a menu will appear with the options ‘Duplicate’ or ‘Remove’.